CyrusCKF/translator/README.md

 # Context-aware LLM Translator (CALT)

 This project is an LLM translator that uses Ollama and is built with react, electron and mantine.
-Downloadable applications can be found in the sidebar.

-## Development

-This project uses _Electron React Boilerplate_ https://electron-react-boilerplate.js.org/
+Downloadable the latest release to use without node environment. https://github.com/CyrusCKF/translator/releases

 ## FAQs